signalspec/signalspec/docs/practical.md

 }
 ```

+This could be simplified by building it out of a "clocked signal" abstraction.

 ## Implementation

 ### Desktop CPUs

-  * threads
+  * compile user-defined protocols to DFAs, then JIT with LLVM
-  * SSE
+  * thread-per-protocol

 ### Microcontrollers

-  * coroutines
-  * Fractal bindings exposing peripherals as standardized interfaces
+  * compile to interrupt-driven state machines

 ### FPGAs

 IO pins could be represented as a tuple of #h, #l values, with one token per clock.

-Control flow transforms to a state machine via Brzozowski derivatives or NFA / DFA construction (much simplified because control flow is 1-unambiguous).
-Expressions would be compiled to HDL, and the state machine would mux expression inputs/outputs between the up and down streams.
+Control flow transforms to a state machine muxing expression inputs/outputs between the up and down streams.

 Blocks that operate irregularly, not at a factor of the clock frequency, would use strobe/acknowlege handshaking.

+Yosys / arachne-pnr / icestorm flow enables synthesis as a part of free and redistributable software.

 ### File IO